-- A Mercury icon is added to the home page select it to display the engine instrument panel. - A Mercury settings dialog is added use this dialog to change engine settings. - Mercury and Vessel Control buttons are added to the control bar: - Selecting the Mercury button displays engine and vessel data. - Selecting the Vessel button opens the engine controller.
+- A Mercury icon is added to the home page select it to display the engine instrument panel. - You can customize which data is displayed on the instrument panel.
+Refer to "Instruments" on page 141. - A Mercury settings dialog is added use this dialog to change engine settings. - Mercury and Vessel Control buttons are added to the control bar: - Selecting the Mercury button displays engine and vessel data. - Selecting the Vessel button opens the engine controller.